 Program services include 15 slots for female youth assessed as low to medium risk, ages 10-17.
 The setting is a non-secure building.

-Pathway Youth Academy is designed to make an impact in a variety of areas in the girls’ lives.
+Pathway Youth Center is designed to make an impact in a variety of areas in the girls’ lives.
 Counseling, education, life skills, community service, and employment opportunities are just some of the primary tools used to make that possible.

 All girls participate in individual counseling at least once per week.
-Pathway Youth Academy utilizes a Bachelor’s level Case Manager for all residents.
+Pathway Youth Center utilizes a Bachelor’s level Case Manager for all residents.
 State Contracted Youth will meet with a Master’s Level Therapist one time per week in addition to their Case Manager.
 All girls participate in group counseling with a Master’s Level Therapist twice per week.
 Topics include Stress and Anxiety, Emotional Management, Art Therapy, Anti-Bullying, Equine Therapy, Pet Therapy, and Lighthouse Group (Substance Education).

 All girls participate in a comprehensive Life Skills group at least one time per week with Denise Moore, Life Skills Instructor.
 All girls complete the Casey Life Skills Assessment (more info in resident handbook).
 Topics include, but are not limited to: budgeting and banking, hygiene, sex education, permanency planning, mechanics, cooking, sewing, applying for college, applying for financial assistance.
 Many hands-on activities are utilized to prepare the girls for their future.